 What is the point of a disposable camera?

 Disposable cameras are designed for capturing instant, fleeting moments in our everyday lives, situations in which more complex gear would have been out of place.
-It is also fit for relatively chaotic and messy life events including nightlife, parties and water activities, which would impose too great a risk for expensive gear to be carried around, yet too important at the same time to go un-photographed.
+It is also fit for relatively chaotic life events like parties, which is too risky for expensive gear to be carried around, yet too important at the same time to go un-photographed.
 The point is not about producing technically flawless images; rather, it is about focusing on preserving genuine, photo-worthy moments.

 Do disposable cameras take good pictures?